 1. Improve searchability

-When you input contract metadata into a database, you make your entire portfolio more searchable.
+When you input contract metadata into a contract repository, you make your entire portfolio more searchable.
 This is particularly useful for organisations that deal with multiple, complex contracts.

 Rather than spending time painstakingly hunting for specific contracts that may be kept in disparate locations and with no real starting point, metadata allows you to search via counterparty, renewal data and value.